peuape/Wikisearch/README.md

 # WikiSearch

 This project is a Streamlit-based application that allows users to search for Wikipedia articles relevant to their text input.
 Users can upload a PDF, type text directly, and select the language for the Wikipedia search (English, Japanese, or French).
-The application then extracts the main content of the PDF or text input and uses LangChain with OpenAI’s API to fetch relevant Wikipedia articles
+The application then extracts the main content of the PDF or text input and uses LangChain with OpenAI’s API to fetch relevant Wikipedia articles.

 ## Features